top of page

 • Principles of chemical and physical restraint of wild animals

-• Helicopter use in wildlife work, you will practice darting from a helicopter
+• Helicopter use in wildlife work (including hands-on darting practice from a helicopter)

-• Chemical immobilization and methods of injecting and darting
+• Chemical immobilisation techniques and methods of darting

 • Ballistics and projectile darting systems

-You will be living in one of the most renowned and well managed wildlife areas on the planet.
-The management, rescue and care of wildlife is as varied as it is exciting.
-From routine work, to fast paced emergencies, some of the procedures you may be involved in include:
+You will be living in one of the most renowned and well-managed wildlife areas on the planet, where wildlife management, rescue, and care are as varied as they are exciting.
+From routine procedures to high-paced emergencies, you will be involved in a range of essential tasks, such as:

-• Zebra, impala and giraffe movement between game reserves.
+• Moving zebra, impala, and giraffe between game reserves

-• Rhino dehorning to fight the illegal poaching trade.
+• Rhino dehorning to combat the illegal poaching trade

-• Darting lions or elephants for medical treatment such as snare or fight wounds.
+• Darting lions or elephants for medical treatment (e.g., snare or fight wounds)

-• Immobilising buffalo and antelope to measure horn size for animals for sale.
+• Immobilising buffalo and antelope to measure horn size for animals being sold

-• Fitting collars to animals that will be tracked for research.
+• Fitting collars to animals for research tracking

-• Mineral and vitamin injections delivered by darting.
+• Administering mineral and vitamin injections via darting

-• Deworming herbivores and other routine husbandry care, like hoof trimming and dipping
+• Deworming herbivores and performing routine husbandry care, such as hoof trimming and dipping

-Every student will get ample experience in all aspects of wildlife management, treatment and medicine.
-On a normal game capture day, we may find ourselves catching over 50 animals, each needing a blood and faecal sample taken, identifying tags or spray applied, multivitamin injections and drug reversal given at the right moment.
-These jobs fall on to our volunteers, under the expert guidance of the head vet, so we can guarantee that you will get huge volumes of animals to work with.
+Every day, you will gain extensive experience in all aspects of wildlife management, treatment, and medicine.
+A typical game capture day may involve capturing over 50 animals, each requiring blood and faecal samples, identification tags or spray applications, multivitamin injections, and drug reversal at the correct time.
+Under the expert guidance of the head vet, you will take on these tasks, ensuring you work with a large volume of animals and develop essential hands-on skills.

-There is no such thing as a ‘normal’ day.
-The first few days of the course will be your induction days.
-In this time we head out on bush walks and game drives to better understand the environment and animals you will be working with, visit the helicopter hanger and go for a flight, meet the local rhino herd, feed the rescued giraffes who have been hand raised, enjoy dynamic lectures and visit a reptile park to practice handling and husbandry.
+There is no such thing as a “normal” day.
+Your first few days will serve as an induction, where you’ll participate in bush walks and game drives to familiarise yourself with the environment and the animals you’ll be working with.
+You’ll also visit the helicopter hangar for a flight, meet the local rhino herd, feed hand-raised giraffes, attend dynamic lectures, and visit a reptile park to practice animal handling and husbandry.

 Project Photos

-Volunteers stay in single sex shared rooms on the reserve of Goedmoed.
-It is not unusual to spot wildlife passing the house including giraffe, zebra and antelope.
-There is a welcoming farm style kitchen and shared communal area with TV, DVD and board games plus an outside bar and fire pit to enjoy sitting under the African stars.
+Volunteers are accommodated in shared, single-sex rooms on the Goedmoed Reserve.
+It’s not uncommon to spot wildlife such as giraffes, zebras, and antelopes passing by the house.
+The reserve features a welcoming, farm-style kitchen and a shared communal area with a TV, DVD player, and board games.
+Outside, there is a bar and fire pit where you can enjoy sitting under the African stars.

-The project is based on the south eastern coast of South Africa, known as the Garden Route.
-Named after the rolling hills and picturesque landscapes that are sandwiched between the Outeniqua Mountains and the Indian Ocean, this malaria free area supports a huge amount of wildlife, so our vet and capture teams are busy throughout the year.
+The project is located on the southeastern coast of South Africa, well known to many as the Garden Route.
+This area, famous for its rolling hills and picturesque landscapes, lies between the Outeniqua Mountains and the Indian Ocean.
+It's a malaria-free zone teeming with wildlife, making it the perfect backdrop for our veterinary and game capture teams, who are busy year-round.

-As you arrive at ’George’ airport, you will step off the plane to meet your team, including Hein Schoeman, your project coordinator, and your fellow students.
-The project is based on Goedmoed Reserve and when work requires us elsewhere, we may spend nights at different game parks, lodges, and rescue sanctuaries.
+Upon arrival at George Airport, you’ll meet your project coordinator, Hein Schoeman, and your fellow participants.
+The project is primarily based at Goedmoed Reserve, but when the work requires it, we may spend nights at various game parks, lodges, or wildlife rescue sanctuaries.

-Week 1 is focused on field training, lectures, practical work and equipping you with skills and knowledge for the weeks ahead.
-Weeks 2 and 3 are heavily focused on hands-on veterinary and game capture work.
+Week 1 focuses on field training, lectures, practical work, and equipping you with the skills and knowledge needed for the rest of the course.
+Weeks 2 and 3 are centered on hands-on veterinary and game capture work.

 • Transfers to and from the airport

-• Access to our online couse to be completed before departure
+• Access to the online course to be completed before arrival

-• All entry in to national parks and reserves
+• All entry fees to national parks and reserves

 • Ground transportation related to the project